Home » Business Email Signature File Best Practices

 DON’T have your signature file start right after the last sentence line in your email.

-Make a point of setting up an extra line break in your email program, or be sure to hit “enter” one extra time when typing your email is completed.
+Set up an extra line break in your email program, or hit “enter” again when you’ve completed typing your email.
 Keep your sig file no more than 4-6 lines.

-No, no law will send you to the pokey if you break this guideline.
+No law will send you to the pokey if you break this guideline.
 However, this is a role that most follow.
-It is a recommended guideline, so you don’t seem too pushy.
+It is a recommended guideline so you don’t seem too pushy.

 If you have a website, include a pointer to your URL to ensure folks can find out whatever they like about you.
 This is really what your sig file is for.

-To have your pager, cell, home, business, work, and accreditations will lead to the perception that you are a tad bit narcissistic.
-You also do not need to include your complete “all about me” signature file on every email in ongoing conversations.
-Or with those who already are aware of all your information.
+Having your pager, cell, home, business, work, and accreditations will lead to the perception that you are a tad bit narcissistic.
+You also do not need to include your complete “all about me” signature file in every email in ongoing conversations or with those who are already aware of all your information.

-Instead, for ongoing conversations, use a simpler, less info-packed version, maybe one that includes your most used sign-off and your name.
+Instead, use a simpler, less info-packed version for ongoing conversations, which may include your most used sign-off and your name.

 DON’T use controversial or political quotes in your business signature file.